pyyush/GraphML/README.md

 # Cluster-GCN in PyTorch
-PyTorch implementation of "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks"[1]
+PyTorch implementation of "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks"[1].\
+This implementation makes use of the amazon2M dataset introduced in [1] and can be downloaded from [2].

 ## Requirements: